emily-moore/emily-moore.github.io/index.md

 ## Arriving in Oz

-It was very strange being on the plane I had dinner stright after breckfast and then suddenly it was midnight. our first night was in a bus
+It was very strange being on the plane with time racing by because of jet lag.
+I had dinner straight after breakfast and then suddenly it was midnight!
+Our first night in Oz was sleeping in a bus in mum's friends property.Their property is about one hundred acres!
+I love my room because it is on the balcony one window is completly made of glass.